 Descending down from Khardung La you’ll arrive in Nubra Valley.
 On arrival, you’ll first visit the sand dunes at Hunder where you can spot the world-famous double-hump camels.
 These mammals are extremely rare and are found in merely a handful of places all over the world.
 Later check-in at the camp & spend the evening looking up at the skies.
 The pollution-free air of Ladakh offers ample opportunity for stargazing.

-Day Four: This is Some Vacation
+Day Five: This is Some Vacation

 Nubra Valley to Leh via Khardung La (17,582 ft.)